Category: Python-Native AI Agent Backend Implementation · Updated May 2026

 Summary: This guide ranks AI agent development companies on a specific technical wedge: building, deploying, and maintaining Python-native agent backends—LLM orchestration layers, retrieval pipelines, async task workflows, and production APIs.
 It does not rank general AI consultancies, chatbot vendors, or model training firms.
 Uvik Software ranks #1 because its dedicated Python engineering team model, FastAPI-based backend practice, and Clutch-documented delivery record most closely match the criteria defined here.
 Buyers needing Azure-native agent systems should review Neudesic.
 Enterprise-programme delivery: EPAM or Thoughtworks.
 Data-infrastructure-first agent work: Sigmoid.
 Profiles for all eight companies are below.

-Last updated: March 27, 2026 Wedge: Python-native agent backend implementation Publisher: best-ai-agent-development-companies.com editorial team Methodology version: 1.3
+By at B2B TechSelect Published Last updated Wedge: Python-native agent backend implementation Methodology version: 1.3

 This guide is for engineering leaders, CTOs, and technical founders commissioning a production AI agent system built on Python.
 The evaluation criteria reward Python backend depth, async architecture, and production-readiness.
 They do not reward general AI brand recognition, model training capability, or broad consulting scope.